 This Code generally applies to business-to-business marketing, with specific exemptions for those practices identified as exclusively relating to consumer marketing.

 D4 Not-for-Profit Organizations

-This Code applies in its entirety to marketing activities conducted by charitable or not-for-profit organizations.
+This Code applies in its entirety to marketing activities conducted by charitable or not-for-profit organizations, despite the fact that some of these organizations may be explicitly exempted from certain laws and regulations.
 The terms “consumers” or “businesses” referenced throughout this Code should be regarded as interchangeable with the more common not-for-profit sector descriptors for donors or supporters.